• Skip to primary navigation

 Step by step

 To make moussaka in a slow cooker first roast slices of aubergine (eggplant) in the oven.
-Brush with oil and bake for 30 minutes.
+Brush them with oil and bake for 30 minutes.

 Next make up the lamb sauce ingredients.
 Brown the lamb mince in a large pan until no pink remains.
 Drain the fat and transfer the mince to a mixing bowl.

-Add the red onion, plum and chopped tomatoes, garlic, oregano, cinnamon and salt and pepper to your taste, and mix well.
+Add the red onion, plum and chopped tomatoes, garlic, oregano, cinnamon, and salt and pepper to your taste, and mix well.

 Lightly oil the base of your slow cooker and layer half of the roast aubergine slices in it.